ii-research-yu/ii-research-yu.github.io/pages/publication.md

 Yun Gao, **Hai-Tao Yu**, Xin Kang and Fuji Ren.
 TUA1 at the TREC 2019: Deep Learning Track.
 Proceedings of the 28th Text Retrieval Conference, 2019.

-Roi Blanco, Hideo Joho, Adam Jatowt, and **Hai-Tao Yu**.
-Test Collection for Evaluating Actionable Knowledge Graphs.
-In Proceedings of the First Workshop on Knowledge Graphs and Semantics for Text Retrieval and Analysis (KG4IR), Tokyo, Japan, pp. 32-37 (2017)

 #### 2017

 Roi Blanco, Hideo Joho, Adam Jatowt, and **Hai-Tao Yu**.
 Test Collection for Evaluating Actionable Knowledge Graphs.
 In Proceedings of the First Workshop on Knowledge Graphs and Semantics for Text Retrieval and Analysis (KG4IR), Tokyo, Japan, pp. 32-37 (2017)